School Nutrition Services

 Lunch consists of five main food components: (1) whole grain, (2) lean protein, (3) vegetable, (4) fruit, and (5) milk.
 School Nutrition staff encourage all students to select a well-balanced lunch.

 Students will receive a school lunch with the five food components in the appropriate portion sizes for their grade level.
-Lunches cost $3.00 for Paid students and $0.40 for Reduced students.
+Lunches are free for the school year 2020-2021.

 USDA Nondiscrimination Statement